trevorsandy/lpub3d/tools/docs/README.txt

 	0 STEP
 -Fix: LDView single call render crash on multi-step page generation (763) *Crash if multi-step page's steps contain more than PLI and CSI components.
 Corrected.
--Fix: Preference dialog version change log cleared on update check when there is no available update (r762) *If no update available, ignore updating the change log dialog.
+-Fix: Preference dialogue version change log cleared on update check when there is no available update (r762) *If no update available, ignore updating the change log dialogue.

 LPub3D 2.0.6.761.3